2011 Super Outbreak: Raleigh–Rose Hill–Enterprise, Mississippi/Yantley–Uniontown, Alabama

-Fyffe–Rainsville–Sylvania–Ider, Alabama/Rising Fawn, Georgia
+Fyffe–Rainsville–Sylvania, Alabama/Rising Fawn, Georgia

-This violent multiple-vortex tornado, rated EF5, began in the Lakeview community northeast of Geraldine, Alabama, at 6:19 p.m.
+This violent and devastating multiple-vortex tornado that originated from the Cordova supercell, rated EF5, began in the Lakeview community northeast of Geraldine, Alabama, at 6:19 p.m.
 CDT (23:19 UTC), during the late afternoon of April 27.
 The tornado tracked northeastward for 36.63 mi generally parallel to and just east of Highway 75 through Fyffe, Rainsville, and Sylvania and into Georgia, killing 25 people.

 Initial damage in Lakeview consisted of structural damage to small buildings and snapped trees.
 The tornado grew in intensity as it struck Fyffe, where more significant damage occurred.
 Past Fyffe, the tornado became violent, and its width increased from around 50 yd to 0.5 mi as it entered eastern Rainsville, reaching EF5 intensity as it destroyed numerous homes and businesses.
 A Huddle House restaurant, the Rainsville Civic Center, and a credit union were destroyed.
 Vehicles were also thrown, including a school bus that was completely stripped down to its chassis.
 Numerous homes in the Rainsville area were swept completely away, with debris strewn up to a mile from the foundations.
 Some of these homes were connected to their foundations with anchor bolts and foundation straps.
 Trees were debarked and mobile homes were completely destroyed as well.
 Damage was particularly intense just northeast of Rainsville, and one well-built stone house in this area was completely obliterated, with the debris strewn well away from the structure.
 A large supporting cement and stone pillar was ripped completely out of the ground at this residence, pulling up a section of concrete foundation in the process.
 Scouring and pock-marking of the ground was noted in this area.
 Numerous homes were swept away along Lingerfelt Road as well.
 At one house that was swept away in this area, supporting concrete anchors were ripped out of the ground, a concrete porch was ripped off with pieces strewn up to 150 yd away, a pick-up truck from the home was found mangled in pieces over 250 yd away, and a safe weighing 800 lb was pulled off its anchorage and thrown into a wooded area 600 ft away.
 When found, the safe's door had been ripped open and completely off.
 An underground storm shelter in this area had much of its dirt covering scoured away, the occupants of which reported that structure heaved upwards slightly as the tornado passed overhead.
 Pavement was scoured from several roads in the area, and a concrete porch was torn away and broken in half at another residence that was swept away.